mulle-objc/MulleObjC/README.md

 lowercase like ns_ contains C code, that a Foundation would use and augment with objects of it's own. `ns_` files should be includeable with pure C.

-Anything prefixed with '_' is not checking it's arguments and is free to crash.
+Any C function prefixed with '_' is not checking it's arguments and is free to crash.
 Everything else should check it's arguments and return an error or raise and must not crash (within reason).

 ## What about the methods ?

 Prefixing all methods with mulle would be tedious and produce ungainly code.
-Instead methods, that are not defined in OS X are adorned with
+Instead methods, that are not defined in OS X are prefixed with a '_'.

+And possibly adorned with

 `__attribute__((availability(macosx,unavailable)))`